hantsy/symfony-rest-sample/docs/api/design.md

 Which is better?
 I prefer the later.

-Sometimes it is difficult to make a decision this one is good and the other are bad, but when designing RESTful APIs, beside adopting the HTTP methods,  URI path itself is meaningful, it could indicate the root/leaves，whole/parts or parent/children relations.
+Sometimes it is difficult to make a decision this one is good and the other are bad.
+Besides identifying the resources, URI path itself is meaningful, it could indicate the root/leaves, whole/parts or parent/children relations.

 So in my mind, when considering the scenario *retrieving comments of a Post*,  *GET /posts/{id}/comments* is better than *GET /comments?post=id*.